umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/settings-objects.md

 ---
-title: Settings Objects
 description: Strongly typed Settings objects in Vendr, the eCommerce solution for Umbraco
 ---

-## Settings Objects
+# Settings Objects

-There are a number of places in Vendr where you can use Settings Objects to pass configuration to a Provider, such as Discount Rule Providers, Reward Providers and Payment Providers.
+There places in Vendr where you can use Settings Objects to pass configuration to a Provider, such as Discount Rule Providers, Reward Providers and Payment Providers.

 The settings objects have a number of responsibilities.